Once upon a time, in world far far away, kids between the ages of 6 and 18 played a game called dodge ball…

 Note: In 2019, it didn't get any better.
 Our dog Morgan decided to eat cocoa powder one day and five days later my car hit the neighbors.
 So I wrote this: Why You Need an Emergency Fund (My Dog's $4,300 Vet Bill)

 2. Planning and being prepared can make all the difference.

-If you did not read my recent post called The Big Bad Wolf, there is a 1 in 4 chance of experiencing what the Federal Reserve calls, “A major financial disruption.”
-Be it job loss, illness, death of a loved one, or ability to produce, 25% of the United States population will face a financial emergency.
+Be it job loss, illness, death of a loved one, or ability to produce, 25% of the United States population will face a financial emergency at some point.